binary-tools

 write and writeTo

-write(format, values) will return a Array with the bytes of the passed values. values can be a single item or an array.
+write(format, values) will return a Array with the bytes of the passed values.

 let packed = write('h', [1000, 1, 1, 1]);